 Check out my personal usage record below.

 Again, TuneTalk is operating under Celcom network.
 So there’s little to worry on its network coverage issue.
 I have not encountered any issue so far.

 DigiBigBonus RM70 has 14GB monthly data, unlimited call, free 3GB daily from 1pm-7pm.
-It is not bad plan but cost too much when you compare it to TuneTalk Cun48.
+It is not a bad prepaid plan but cost too much when you compare it to TuneTalk Cun48.
 With RM70, TuneTalk CUN 48 can buy 2 times data booster which is equivalent to 30GB mobile data that you’re free to use however you want.

 redONE RM50 has no unlimited call to all networks is a big turn down.
 It is no different from redONE RM30 but only extra 5GB monthly data quota.